chichak/chichak.github.io/_posts/2020-05-01-r-shiny-forms.md

 Use R with <strong>H2O</strong> for your machine learning projects:

-<a href="http://thinktostart.com/predict-social-network-influence-with-r-and-h2o-ensemble-learning/">Ensemble learning with R and H2o : Social network influence case study</a>.
+Ensemble learning with R and H2O : <a href="http://thinktostart.com/predict-social-network-influence-with-r-and-h2o-ensemble-learning/">Social network influence case study</a>.